tdba/FDP-Python-Syllabus-Pages/PART I/iteration.rst

    We call the first case **definite iteration** --- we know ahead of time some definite bounds for what is needed.
 The latter case is called **indefinite iteration** --- we're not sure how many iterations we'll need --- we cannot even establish an upper bound!

-.. index:: program tracing, hand trace, tracing a program

 Tracing a program
 -----------------